 Here are a few tips for proving your sexual harassment claim and having success without any witnesses to support your allegations.

-What To Do If You Experienced Sexual Harassment At Work
+What Can I Do If I Experienced Sexual Harassment At Work?

 You will need to take all the appropriate actions if you have been the victim of sexual harassment.
 Familiarize yourself with the state and federal laws that apply to your situation, so you can follow proper procedures and protect your rights.

 You will need to document the incidents because for sexual harassment to have occurred, there was most likely multiple occurrences of inappropriate behavior.
 You should start documenting everything on the day that you experience anything like discrimination or sexual harassment while you are at work.

 You should keep a journal and document everything in it, so you have everything together and are easily accessible.
 You should provide copies of the evidence when you file your complaint, but always keep your original.

 You do not want the original documentation to be lost, misplaced, or destroyed because you will need it throughout the claims process.

 When you document events and activities, you should describe everything that happened in as much detail as possible.
 You will need to include notes from any meetings with your company’s human resources (HR) department or your supervisor regarding the incidents.

 You will need to maintain proof of notifying your employer of the problem and how they responded.
 Keep copies of all correspondence from them and, also, be sure to document anything said to you and how they responded to the allegations.